FPGAArcade/replay_webdocs/docs/guide/replay1/hardware.md

 The DVI-I socket can be connected direct to a DVI compatible monitor or via a DVI/HDMI or DVI/VGA adapter.

-::: tip
+::: tip Tip
-Some of the replicated hardware output non-standard video signals.
-If you encounter any issues when using DVI or HDMI, try connecting via VGA.
-It is more forgiving and offers the widest range of monitor compatibility.
+Older hardware often used non-standard video signals.
+The VGA connections is more forgiving and will likely offer the widest range of monitor compatibility.
 :::

 If you own a TV with Scart sockets, you may wish to run some cores at their native